paulheading/paulh_astro/src/markdown/src/articles/problem-solving-basics.md

 #### Combine simple ideas to create complex outcomes:

-In javascript this means; write functions with specific inputs/outputs.
+In JavaScript this means; write functions with specific inputs/outputs.
 This is easier to read, understand and debug.
 It creates less room for incorrect assumptions and gaps in your understanding.

-Beyond javascript this means; break down your problems and spend time prioritising what outcomes are important.
+Beyond JavaScript this means; break down your problems and spend time prioritising what outcomes are important.
 This will give you a stronger sense of self and give you a more flexible mindset.

 <br>